gschorcht/lis3dh-esp-idf/README.md

 - a threshold value which defines a watermark level, and
 - an interrupt source that is used in Stream-to-FIFO mode.

 The watermark level is used by the sensor to set a watermark flag and to generate optionally an interrupt when the FIFO content exceeds this level.
-They can be used to gather a minimum number of axes acceleratoin samples with the sensor before the data are fetched as a single read operation from the sensor.
+They can be used to gather a minimum number of axes acceleration samples with the sensor before the data are fetched as a single read operation from the sensor.

 ```
 ...